awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up.rst

     - Logging from log4net, Apache License
     [http://logging.apache.org/log4net/license.html]

-You can also specify the :code:`-ListServiceVersionInfo` parameter of `Get-AWSPowerShellVersion
+You can also add the :code:`-ListServiceVersionInfo` parameter to a `Get-AWSPowerShellVersion
-<http://docs.aws.amazon.com/powershell/latest/reference/Index.html>`_ to see a list of which AWS
+<http://docs.aws.amazon.com/powershell/latest/reference/Index.html>`_ command to see a list of which AWS
 services are supported in the current version of the tools.

 .. code-block:: none